Asthmatic Reaction: Causes and Proven Clinical Treatment

 With prolonged hyperventilation and inflammation, some people develop severe asthma due to destruction of their lungs and ventilation-perfursion mismatch.
 This further reduces body oxygenation and makes symptoms of asthma worse.

-Treatment of bronchial asthma
+Treatment of asthmatic reaction

 Coughing and acute asthma web pages: